Capillary/api-documentation/source/includes/_customer.md

 8012 | Invalid source passed.

-## Fetch Customer Details (Identifier)
+## Fetch Customer Details (by Identifier)
-Retrieves details of a customer by any of the identifiers (mobile number, email ID, or external ID).
+Retrieves details of a customer by any of the identifiers (mobile number, email ID, external ID, or card number).